Providing monthly, quarterly, or annual short-term incentives to employees can – when administered correctly – drive engagement and retention.

 Individual Performance-Based Plans

 Every organization has their own systems for calculating and rewarding short-term incentive payouts.
-Deciding which short-term incentives are right for your organization vary widely depending on your business, organizational goals, and how you want to motivate and evaluate your employees.
+Deciding which short-term incentive plans are right for your organization vary widely depending on your business, organizational goals, and how you want to motivate and evaluate your employees.